hesthub/iac/osx/blog-part2.md

     - role: yabai
 ```

-The default behavior for a role that is included multiple times is to only run it once, but passing diffrent vars lets us run the same role mutiple times whitin one playbook.
+Passing variables into a role also allows us to run a role multiple times within the same playbook, something which is not possible to do if you simple include the roles repeatedly.

-The following example shows a playbook running two instances of a webserver, with diffrent vars:
+Here we have an example that shows a playbook running two instances of a webserver, with diffrent vars:

 ``` yaml
 ---